arda92a/Odometer-classification-and-mileage-extraction/README.md

-# TRODO Dataset Machine Learning Classification Tasks
+# TRODO Dataset Machine Learning Classification

 ## Objective
 The objective of this project is to provide hands-on experience in machine learning classification tasks using the TRODO dataset.
 The tasks include the classification of odometer types (analog or digital) and the extraction of mileage from images.